 In the proposed example, the initiator module is modeled by the my\initiator class.
 This class inherit the BaseModule class, that is the basis for all TLM-T modules.
-As there is only one thread in this module, there is only one member variable time of type tlmt\time.
-This object can be accessed through the getTime(), addTime() and setTime() methods.
+As there is only one thread in this module, there is only one member variable m\time of type tlmt\time, corresponding to the PDES process local time (H on the figure).
+This m\time object can be accessed through the getTime(), addTime() and setTime() methods.